-- 3.11.5.2.
-Working ideas that are accepted by the director and are then typed are termed working papers. - 3.11.5.3.
-The Director is to assign classification numbers to working papers to facilitate discussion, such as 1.1, 1.2, etc. based on the order in which the director received them. - 3.11.6.
-The Committee Director may elevate a working paper into a draft resolution at their discretion. - 3.11.6.1.
-A draft resolution may only be changed by amendment - 3.11.6.1.1.
-All amendments must be submitted in writing to the Director, who will assign it a classification number. - 3.11.6.1.2.
-Before an amendment is voted on, the committee may opt to motion for a caucus to discuss the amendment. - 3.11.6.1.3.
-The Director may request that delegations submitting similar amendments merge in an attempt to achieve a common amendment. - 3.11.6.1.4.
-Amendments themselves are not able to be amended. - 3.11.6.2.
+- 4.10.6.
+The Committee Director may elevate a working paper into a draft resolution at their discretion and with approval from the sponsors. - 4.10.6.1.
+A draft resolution may only be changed by amendment - 4.10.6.1.1.
+All amendments must be submitted in writing to the Director, who will assign it a classification number. - 4.10.6.1.2.
+Amendments themselves are not able to be amended. - 4.10.6.2.
 A friendly amendment enjoys the support of all sponsors to the draft resolution.
-Such changes are immediately incorporated into the document without a vote. - 3.11.6.3.
-An unfriendly amendment does not enjoy the support of all sponsors to the draft resolution. - 3.11.6.3.1.
-A sponsor of the original draft resolution may sponsor an unfriendly amendment. - 3.11.6.3.2.
-Unfriendly amendments must be sponsored by one-sixth of the quorum or a minimum of five delegations, whichever is greater. - 3.11.6.3.3.
-Unfriendly amendments must be debated by at least two (2) speakers for and two (2) speakers against before moving to vote. - 3.11.6.3.4.
-A vote must be taken on an unfriendly amendment before any other amendment may be proposed. - 3.11.7.
-A motion for an Authors Panel may be raised by any delegation at any time following the introduction of a draft resolution to the floor. - 3.11.7.1.
-A motion for an Authors Panel must be joined with a motion to suspend debate: "France moves to suspend debate for the purpose of entering into an Authors Panel on Draft Resolution 1.1." - 3.11.7.2.
-Said motion must propose a time limit for the Panel. - 3.11.7.3.
-Upon passage of a motion for an Authors Panel, those sponsors of the draft resolution are to read the text of the draft resolution before the full committee before yielding to questions.
+Such changes are immediately incorporated into the document without a vote. - 4.10.6.3.
+An unfriendly amendment does not enjoy the support of all sponsors to the draft resolution. - 4.10.6.3.1.
+A sponsor of the original draft resolution may support an unfriendly amendment. - 4.10.6.3.2.
+Unfriendly amendments can be passed by a 2/3 majority during voting procedures. - 4.10.7.
+A motion for an Authors Panel may be raised by any delegation at any time following the introduction of a draft resolution to the floor. - 4.10.7.1.
+Said motion must propose a total time limit which will include questions Inclusive. - 4.10.7.2.
+Upon passage of a motion for an Author's Panel, those sponsors of the draft resolution are to read the text of the draft resolution before the full committee before yielding to questions.